 Communicating over the phone is an integral component of conducting business for many here at Azusa Pacific University.
-Below are some helpful tips and phone techniques that will help to make your phone conversations more effective.
+Below are some helpful tips to make your phone conversations more effective.

 Create a Good First Impression